geist-pro/web-source/_posts/2015-09-24-introducing-geist.md

 ---
 layout: post
 title: Introducing Geist
+summary: "I'm happy to announce a new Real Project at Keio Media Design called Geist"
 ---
 I'm happy to announce a new Real Project at Keio Media Design called "Geist".